nikunjlad/nikunjlad.github.io/about/index.md

 Northeastern University.
 I recently completed an independent research on <b>Interpretability in Image Segmentation Techniques via Inverse Correlation</b> with
 [Dr. Nik Bear Brown](https://www.linkedin.com/in/nikbearbrown/){:target="_blank"} where I tried to ask the question can we interpret
 Image Classification models?
-<-- I summarized my findings in a book which I have hosted [here](https://github.com/nikunjlad/Interpretability-in-Image-Classification-Techniques){:target="_blank"} -->

 My work is mostly related to understanding images and videos and trying to find the underlying relationships.
 Having said that, I have worked on various Machine Learning projects as well which gave me good foundational knowledge.